Sometimes, crying is the only way to cleanse ourselves of the doubts that are blurring our mind so that our vision becomes clear again.

 Then, as I got around to making my bed I thought of things I hadn’t thought of in a long time.

-I remembered being thirteen years old and, at one point, sleeping on a cold dirt floor in my grandmother’s make-do cardboard shack with no electricity or indoor plumbing-on the outskirts of the city in the photograph below.
+I remembered being thirteen years old and, at one point, sleeping on a cold dirt floor in my grandmother’s make-do cardboard shack with no electricity or indoor plumbing-on the outskirts of a big city.

-It reminded me of how grateful I am to have an actual bed to sleep in and a roof over my head that I’m not afraid is going to collapse during heavy rain.
+It reminded me of how grateful I am to have an actual bed to sleep in and a roof over my head that I’m not afraid is going to collapse on me.

 I realize that when we escape things like that, after a while, we become used to things being better until the better things eventually become almost trivial to us.
 So, we begin taking them for granted even when they are the reason our life is as good as it’s become.